 She proceeded to ball her eyes out and tell us how much she appreciated the prayer because nobody — especially any guys — had ever told her she was their sister or called her ‘sister’ before, and it cut it her up.
 I mean she just opened up COMPLETELY about it.

-I mean, I was cut to the heart that I had not had any idea how much she’d been carrying stuff in her heart as a result of having these walls up.
+I was cut to the heart because I had not had any idea how much she’d been carrying stuff in her heart as a result of having these walls up.

 I proceeded to say everything I was supposed to say during the prayer time but had resisted, and in her straightforward way characteristic of her personality, she told me “next time you have a word from the Lord, say ALL of it!”